BenjaminAbt/SustainableCode/csharp/datime-now-vs-utcnow/readme.md

 - 🚀 `UtcNow` is way faster than `Now`, because no timezone allignment is necessary
 - 🚀 `DateTimeOffset` is faster than `DateTime`
+- All cases are faster in .NET 8

 ## Remarks